-It's a pickup, so cargo is ostensibly the name of the game, and there's a full-size 6-foot-4-inch bed behind the cabin that can accommodate anything you might need to haul.
+It’s a pickup, so cargo is ostensibly the name of the game, and there’s a full-size 6-foot-4-inch bed behind the cabin that can accommodate anything you might need for towing.
 Payload is rated at 1,620 pounds, but without an optional spray-in bedliner, practically whatever you put in the cargo box is going to scratch up the paint.
 The RamBox fender storage system is optional.
 Storage inside the truck is limited to some space behind the seats, but with two larger cab sizes available (Quad Cab and Crew Cab), the option to have a more capacious cabin is there.

 The Insurance Institute for Highway Safety rated the Ram 1500 good in every test except the roof-crush strength, where it was rated marginal.

 There’s not much in the way of extra safety equipment in the 1500 Express, but the basics are here, like front- and side-impact airbags and stability control.
 The 2014 Ram 1500 has been crash-tested by the National Highway Traffic Safety Administration, from which it got a mixture of four and five stars throughout the various tests.
 See the results of the crash tests here and a list of the 1500’s safety equipment here.